Supreme Court of Indonesia: Clerk Office

 The junior clerks of the Supreme Court (Panitera Pengganti) are professional judges with at least ten years of experiences serving in the first-level courts.
 Meanwhile, the deputy clerks must have experiences heading a second-level courts.
 The junior and deputy clerks are nominated by the chief clerk and appointed by the chief justice.

 The chief clerk is nominated by the chief justice and appointed by the president, after serving at least two years as Supreme Court deputy clerk and at least three years as head clerk in a second-level courts.

 Secretariat

 The Secretariat of the Supreme Court (Kesekretariatan Mahkamah Agung) handles the non-judicial aspects of the administration of the Court.
 It is headed by the Supreme Court Secretary (Sekretaris Mahkamah Agung) and subordinated under the leadership elements.
-The Secretariat oversees several units, as follow.
+According to its last regulation, Presidential Decree No. 21/2024, the Secretariat oversees several units, as follow.